mariam138/syncora_drf/README.md

 Manual testing took place throughout development of the app, for both front-end and back-end.
 This section will focus on testing for the back-end API.

 Testing tables were created using **Google Sheets**.
 Each row containted the feature being tested, the expected outcome, whether the test passed or failed and an extra notes column for further explanation.
-The tables have been converted to markdown format and can be found [here](https://github.com/mariam138/syncora_drf/blob/main/manualtests.md).
+The tables have been converted to markdown format and can be found [here](https://github.com/mariam138/syncora_drf/blob/main/testing.md).

 ### Automated Testing

+Some automated testing was also completed for the API.
+Full automated testing was done for the Notes and Events API endpoints.
+The Profile API was partly tested with automation.
+All tables have been converted to markdown format and can be found in the [testing.md](https://github.com/mariam138/syncora_drf/blob/main/testing.md) file.

 ### Python Validation